christyjohn/Microservices_SpringBoot_Udemy/README.md

 ## Updates

-**Major** - Instead of the Eazy Bank application, I am crating an Eazy Commerce Application.
+**Major** - Instead of the Eazy Bank application, I am creating an Eazy Commerce Application.
 Instead of the accounts, loans and cards microservice, I am creating products(inventory), orders, and customers.